rkhanna-astro/protoplanetary_simulation_python/README.md

     - `time_evolnw.py`

 ## Results:
 As of now the results will be simple CSV files with all the essential properties that we aim to study to understand the disk evolution.
-The code will generate something like `output_{time_year}.csv`.
+The code will generate something like `output_alpha_{alpha}_eta_{eta}_time_{time_year}.csv`.
 Here, time_year will range from 1000 to 3000 years incremented by 50 years.

 ## Further Updates:
 Soon, with the team, I aim to fix the complete codebase.
 For regular updates, do visit this github repository or take git pulls.